kimbring2/MOBA_RL/README.md

 8. Seed RL of Google
 9. Ubuntu 20.04
 11. No GPU, 30GB RAM Desktop mini Desktop is used to make multiple Dokcer container of Dotaservice
-11. GPU, 46GB RAM Desktop is used to make the IMPALA RL agent
+11. GPU, 46GB RAM Desktop is used to make the Seed RL agent

 # Reference
 1. Seed RL: https://github.com/google-research/seed_rl